Conversion

 return (weight[0][:].transpose().contiguous(),)

-Continuing our AwesomeModel
+Continuing our AwesomeModel example, we define:

-def _create_weight_converters(self) -> list[WeightConverter]:
+def get_converters(cls, config: AwesomeBaseModelConfig, exported_config: dict) -> list[WeightConverter]:

 converters = []

-num_layers = self._model.config.base_model.transformer.num_layers
+num_layers = config.decoder.num_blocks

 # A simple renaming example, for the word embeddings.